RichardLuo0/vscode-frosted-glass-theme/README.md

 ## Install
 1. Install this extension.
 1. Open command panel, type in `Frosted Glass Theme: Enable`, press enter.
+1. Some canvas based elements have their own background color.
+Thus you must figure out the color for them and add opacity to them, then add them back to `workbench.colorCustomizations`.
+The colors are `"editorOverviewRuler.background", "minimap.background", "terminalStickyScroll.background"`.
+The command `frosted-glass-theme.generateThemeMod` may work but not for certain.
 1. **You can customize this theme in vscode settings.**
 1. **Every time vscode updates, you have to re-run `Frosted Glass Theme: Enable`.**